ti-oluwa/pysche/README.md

 #### Reuseability of schedules

 You do not need to create a new schedule object for each task.
-You can either reuse the same schedule object for multiple tasks or create a base time period based schedule and chain it with different basic schedules to create different schedules.
+You can either reuse the same schedule object for multiple tasks or create a base time period based schedule and chain it with different time period/basic schedules to create different schedules.

 **Option 1: Reuse the same schedule object for multiple tasks**